brimdata/super/book/src/intro.md

 [sum type or tagged union](https://en.wikipedia.org/wiki/Tagged_union).

-While the original conception of the relational data model anticipated "product types" --- in fact, describing a relation's schema in terms of a product type --- it unfortunately did not anticipate sum types:
+While the original conception of the relational data model anticipated "product types" &mdash; in fact, describing a relation's schema in terms of a product type &mdash; it unfortunately did not anticipate sum types:

 > While it didn't use the terminology of programming language types,
 > Codd's original paper on the relational model has a footnote that